spenserlee/oled_aegis/README.md

 - Continue using one monitor while others activate their screen savers
 - Have different monitors timeout independently based on where you're actively working
 - Keep your OLED monitor protected while watching content on a secondary display

+## Known Limitations

+**Multi-window browser media disambiguation**: When the same browser (e.g. Brave) has video-site tabs open on multiple monitors and audio is playing in one of them, OLED Aegis may block the screen saver on all monitors whose browser windows have video-site title hints (e.g. "YouTube") — not just the monitor actually playing.
+This is because Windows exposes audio sessions per-process, and Chromium browsers' multi-process architecture maps all tab audio to a single browser process name, making it impossible to attribute audio to a specific tab/window via Win32 APIs.
+Workaround: don't leave video-site tabs open and focused on the OLED while playing video on another monitor of the same browser.

 ## Building